cuihuanw/RepData_PeerAssessment1/PA1_template.md

 Nov.
 06, 2015

-This is an R Markdown document for Peer Assessment 1 of online course "Reproducible Research".
+This is a R Markdown document for Peer Assessment 1 of online course "Reproducible Research".
 In this assignment, I will read, process and plot the data to answer the questions.

 Step 1: Loading and preprocessing the data
 ------------------------------------------------------------